imninjavi/ST16_Big-Data-Analysis/README.md

 # Guide

 ## Installation
+### Main Application
 Copy web folder into web root directory (into htdocs or /var/www/html)

+### Database
+Just import the big_data.sql file into your database

 ## Running
 Type `http://localhost/web/` in your address bar

+## Login
+username  : admin
+password  : 1234

+or using email
+email     :admin@ankes.com
+password  :1234